ucbi/uniform/guides/assessment/Use Cases.md

 ## From a High Level

-The Eject System is powerful in scenarios in which you want to:
+The Uniform System is powerful in scenarios in which you want to:

 1. Maintain a portfolio of applications.
 2. Deploy them separately.
 3. Keep many aspects of them in sync.
 4. Share capabilities between apps.

-This makes the Eject System especially powerful for software organizations that do not have an entire team dedicated to each application.
+This makes the Uniform System especially powerful for software organizations that do not have an entire team dedicated to each application.

 ## Enterprises